Rockism and poptimism: Rockism

-There is no widespread consensus for the definition of "rockism".
-During the 1990s, to be a "rockist" was defined as demanding a perception of authenticity in pop music despite whatever artifice is needed.
-In 2004, music critic Kelefa Sanneh offered a definition of rockists: "[S]omeone who reduces rock 'n' roll to a caricature, then uses that caricature as a weapon.
+There is no consensus for the definition of "rockism".
+During the 1990s, rockism was defined as demanding a perception of authenticity in pop music despite whatever artifice is needed.
+In 2004, the critic Kelefa Sanneh offered a definition of rockists: "Someone who reduces rock 'n' roll to a caricature, then uses that caricature as a weapon.
 Rockism means idolizing the authentic old legend (or underground hero) while mocking the latest pop star; lionizing punk while barely tolerating disco; loving the live show and hating the music video; extolling the growling performer while hating the lip-syncher."
-He further accused rockists of projecting a sexist, racist, and homophobic point of view.
+He accused rockists of sexism, racism and homophobia.

 Seattle Weekly's Douglas Wolk acknowledged the loose definition of rockism and proposed: "Rockism, let's say, is treating rock as normative.
 In the rockist view, rock is the standard state of popular music: the kind to which everything else is compared, explicitly or implicitly."
 PopMatters' Robert Loss wrote that "traditionalism" describes the policing of the present with the past, making it a better word for "rockism".
-Design critic and indie pop musician Nick Currie (aka Momus) compared rockism to the international art movement Stuckism, which holds that artists who do not paint or sculpt are not true artists.
+The design critic and indie pop musician Nick Currie compared rockism to the international art movement Stuckism, which holds that artists who do not paint or sculpt are not true artists.